-Language complexity is based on the formal theory of languages.
-Each FSM generates a language L which represents all possible traces of this FSM.
+- Language complexity is based on the formal theory of languages.
+Each finite-state machine

+(FSM) generates a language L that represents all possible traces of this FSM:

-$$L(FSM) \subset L(Petrinets)$$
+$$L(FSM) \subset L(PNs).$$

-So, Petri nets is more language complex than FSM.
+So, PNs are more language complex than FSM.

-Algebraic complexity is based on the systems theory.
-We can consider any algebraic system as a set of models and a set of operators that map one or more model to another.
+- Algebraic complexity is based on systems theory.
+We can consider any algebraic system as a set of models and a set of operators that map one or more models to another.
 For example, in transfer functions, addition and multiplication reflect serial and parallel systems.